-And so the debate about breastfeeding in public begins again.
-Just how conservative is Singapore when it comes to nursing a baby in public?
-Local mum Cheryl Lee recently had her photo taken while breastfeeding her daughter on the MRT, and the image went viral, sparking debate that warranted a report in the Straits Times: “I put my baby first so as long as she is comfortable and feeding well, I don’t really care what others think,” she said.
+When local mum Cheryl Lee had her photo taken while breastfeeding her daughter on the MRT – without a nursing cover – not only did the image go viral, but it sparked a nation-wide debate that even got itself reported in the Straits Times: “I put my baby first so as long as she is comfortable and feeding well, I don’t really care what others think,” she said.
 Round of applause, Cheryl – we’re absolutely with you.

 Ask a group of mums whether they find breastfeeding easy and whether Singapore is breastfeeding friendly, and you’ll no doubt receive responses ranging from “I’d rather run naked through Changi Airport than do that again,” to “it’s mostly fine,” to “easy peasy, I’m still breastfeeding my two-year-old.”
 All of these responses are entirely valid, and I applaud any woman who’s managed to continue breastfeeding for longer than 20 minutes.
 (If you need some encouragement, check out our 11 best support groups for new mums in Singapore.)
 It’s tough.
 It’s even tougher when it needs to be done in public, especially in the early weeks, and it’s downright stressful when the mum has to return to work (to help arm yourself with the necessities have a look at our baby feeding shopping list).
 So is Singapore breastfeeding friendly?
 Let’s discuss…